-(2) Commission veterinarians shall maintain a list, to be known as the veterinarians' list, of horses that the commission veterinarians have reason to believe are uncontrollable, sick, injured or illegally medicated, are a danger to themselves or other horses, or are not in sound racing condition.
-Horses may only be removed from the veterinarians' list with the approval of a commission veterinarian.
+(4) A commission veterinarian is authorized to scratch a racing animal from a race if, in the commission veterinarian's opinion, the animal is not in sound racing condition, may pose a health or safety problem to it's self or others, or that its participation in a race is contrary to the best interest of the racing animal.
+The commission veterinarian shall immediately notify the judges/stewards of the scratch.
+(5) A commission veterinarian shall maintain a list, to be known as the "Vet's List," of racing animals that the commission veterinarian has reason to believe are uncontrollable, sick, injured, illegally medicated, are a danger to themselves or other racing animals, or are not in sound racing condition.
+Racing animals may only be removed from the "Vet's List" with the approval of a commission veterinarian.

-(3) When necessary, a commission veterinarian is authorized to take immediate steps without approval of a horse's owner or trainer to protect the health and safety of the horse or other horses.
-This includes administering drugs or medications.
-In any other situation in which a commission veterinarian determines that a horse should be removed from the racecourse or scratched from a race, the veterinarian may order the horse removed or scratched.
+(6) When necessary, a commission veterinarian is authorized to take immediate steps without approval of a racing animal's owner or trainer to protect the health and safety of the racing animal or other racing animals.
+This includes administering drugs and/or medications for treatment and/or humane euthanasia.
+In any other situation in which a commission veterinarian determines that a racing animal should be removed from the racecourse or scratched from a race, the veterinarian may order the racing animal removed or scratched.